Women with low response to IVF cycles

 Growth hormone for poor responders to IVF, yes or no?

-Some studies have concluded that the use of growth hormone (GH) can increase clinical pregnancy rates in women with poor response to IVF treatment.
-It can be added in the month before stimulation with gonadotropins or during the stimulation phase, as it can help increase follicle numbers.
-GH supplementation is patient dependent and is often applied in cases of women who have experienced previous IVF failure due to poor ovarian response despite maximum doses of gonadotropins.
+Some studies have concluded that the use of growth hormone (GH) can increase clinical pregnancy rates in women with a poor response to IVF treatment.
+It can be added in the month before gonadotropin stimulation or during the stimulation phase, as it can help increase the number of follicles.

 What is the best IVF protocol for poor respondents?